microsoft/fhir-server-samples/README.md

 ![PaaS FHIR server samples scenario](images/fhir-server-samples-paas.png)

 In both cases a storage account will be deploy and in this storage account there is a BLOB container called `fhirimport`, patient bundles generated with [Synthea](https://github.com/synthetichealth/synthea) can dumped in this storage container and they will be ingested into the FHIR server.
+The bulk ingestion is performed by an Azure Function.

 # Deployment